 The standard way of obtaining a Leonardo individual is to obtain a copy of an existing individual and to start using it, allowing it to reconfigure itself at the start of its first session.
 This is all that is needed in order to experiment with the Leonardo individual, for example, for trying the commands that were described in Chapter 1.
-This initial reconfiguration establishes the system copy at hand as an individual in its own right, and is therefore referred to as individualization.
+This initial reconfiguration performs individualization which was described in Chapter 1.